 Where to Eat

 Many consider French cuisine to be where cooking becomes an artform, so of course the food is a major reason to visit Paris.
 Even if it’s not a major reason to make the trip for you, treat yourself to at least one meal at a well-known establishment.
-Some of our favorites are famous bistros Le Comptoir du Relais and Chez L’Ami Jean and the Michelin-starred Baieta.
+Some of our favorites are famous bistros Le Comptoir du Relais and Chez L’Ami Jean, hidden gem Chez Fernand on Rue Christine, and the Michelin-starred Baieta.
 If you happen to be in Montmartre, check out Le Petit Moulin, a wine bar and bistro that serves meat and cheese platters.
 The owner also hosts food tours of Montmartre, if that interests you.
+Also in Montmartre is Le Cabanon de la Butte, which you should visit for great food and service and an incredible view of Paris.

 Signs of a Good Restaurant in Paris